minhok1/technical-interview-prep/Approaches.md

 - Inorder traversal: left -> node -> right
 - Preorder traversal: node -> left -> right
 - Postorder traversal: left -> right -> node
+- When solving a traversal problem, consider employing queues or stacks
 - When the recursion takes too long, consider using a map to shorten the lookup
 - Recursion is DFS
 - When doing a binary search for trees, always remember that O(h^2) = O((logn)^2) is smaller than O(n)!!!!!